-Pursuant to Ohio Revised Code Chapter 5705.391 LCE prepares and adopts an annual budget which includes estimated revenues and expenditures for the fiscal year and a five year forecast of revenues and expenditures.
-LCE will from time to time adopt budget revisions as necessary.
+Pursuant to Ohio Revised Code Chapter 5705.391 EAA prepares and adopts an annual budget which includes estimated revenues and expenditures for the fiscal year and a five year forecast of revenues and expenditures.
+EAA will from time to time adopt budget revisions as necessary.

-6. Due From Other Governments
+6. Due From Other Governments and Accounts Receivable

-Monies due to LCE for the year ended June 30, 2019 are recorded as Due From Other Governments.
+Monies due EAA for the year ended June 30, 2019 are recorded as Due From Other Governments and as Accounts Receivable.
 A current asset for the receivable amount is recorded at the time of the event causing the monies to be due.